pegahcarter/audits/tree/audit.md

 The misleading metrics here are `charityCut` and `rewardsCut`.
 With `rewardsCut` set to 5% and `charityCut` set to 25%, you'd expect `rewardsCut` to be roughly 1/5 of `charityCut`.

-### ownerMint() (TREE.sol)
-* The `ownerMint()` function is used only in testing to mint tokens.
-It should be removed from TREE.sol when deployed to mainnet.
-Otherwise, the EOA that deployed the contract could mint infinite TREE at any time.

 ### Quadratic burning
 Where quadratic voting favors the smaller vote, quadratic burning favors the larger burn